CustFit/customerprofitchecklist/README.md

 ## Uncover Hidden Revenue in Your Existing Customer Base

-This checklist helps business owners, CEOs, and founders identify which customer insights actually drive revenue growth and which are just distractions.
+This checklist helps Business Owners, CEOs, and Founders identify which customer insights actually drive revenue growth and which are just distractions.

 ### 📋 SECTION 1: IDENTIFY YOUR MOST PROFITABLE CUSTOMER SEGMENTS